paxF3E/sign-language-interpretor/README.md

 ```

 ## Dependencies
-Before running, machine must have Node.js installed on it.
+To run the code, machine must have Node.js installed on it.

 ## Credits